 Discussion

 The changes in diameter and height growth along the stem over time cause the taper variations between different trees.
-Several factors influence tree taper viz. diameter and height, including genetic make-up, climate change, site quality, tree and stand age, crown size, canopy position, defoliation, species, and stand density (Muhairwe, 1999).
-According to Muhairwe (1999), one reason is that there is no single taper model that works best for all applications and there is no one theory for taper equations that can be applied effectively for all tree species (McClure & Czaplewski 1986); another reason is that taper equations must be more precise and adaptable in their predictions.
+Several factors influence tree taper, viz. diameter and height, including genetic make-up, climate change, site quality, tree and stand age, crown size, canopy position, defoliation, species, and stand density (Muhairwe, 1999).
+According to Muhairwe (1999), one reason is that there is no single taper model that works best for all applications, and there is no one theory for taper equations that can be applied effectively for all tree species (McClure & Czaplewski 1986); another reason is that taper equations must be more precise and adaptable in their predictions.

 Different researchers have presented various tools and techniques to define and evaluate different models, out of which components of fit statistics and graphical inspection have been mostly considered (Kozak & Kozak, 2003; Bellocchi et al., 2010).
-In addition, some authors calculated the prediction statistics of independent data sets for model validation e.g. (Vanclay,1994), while a few authors also strongly recommended checking independent trees to measure the accuracy of the models (Ducey & Williams, 2011).
+In addition, some authors calculated the prediction statistics of independent data sets for model validation, e.g. (Vanclay,1994), while a few authors also strongly recommended checking independent trees to measure the accuracy of the models (Ducey & Williams, 2011).
 In this study, we tried a different approach for developing taper models.
-Two independent models: i) B-spline cubic polynomial and ii) Polynomial 5th degree have been used to develop taper models for Shorea robusta.
+Two independent models: i) B-spline cubic polynomial and ii) Polynomial 5th degree, have been used to develop taper models for Shorea robusta.
 Firstly, we classified the data according to different DBH classes and applied both models to generate taper equations.
-Later, the same two taper models were used to develop taper equations for unclassified data i.e. for all DBH size classes.
+Later, the same two taper models were used to develop taper equations for unclassified data, i.e. for all DBH size classes.
 And finally, for each taper model.
 We compared those equations developed for classified data (based on DBH size) with those developed for unclassified data (all DBH size).

 Differences in taper for trees result from differences in diameter and height growth along the stem over time (Muhairwe, 1999).
 In this study, we also found taper models developed under B-spline cubic polynomial following the similar trend where models developed under the different DBH classes were better fitted than those developed for all DBH sizes.
 Splines provide more fitting flexibility without adding as many fixed parameters, which may improve the representation of the stem form variability that is frequently present in some species, particularly hardwoods or softwoods with prominent stump flare (Kublin et al., 2013).
 Furthermore, cubic spline interpolation is considered a better approximation since it is less prone to larger oscillations at knots due to Runge's phenomenon (Fornberg & Zuev, 2007).
 Since spline interpolation was used to categorize the entire dataset based on three DBH classes, it demonstrated stronger performance and increased versatility.
 In contrast, a similar relationship was not observed for taper models developed under the 5th-degree polynomial (rForest) model.
 In this model, a better-fitted model was found for all DBH sizes than those developed for the three different DBH classes.
 Thus, this approach to develop taper models that included input data from varying tree sizes exhibited a better representation of tree variabilities, mainly the size class.
 The findings agree with the observation from a research in Brazil where authors demonstrated better results and thus favors the fifth-degree polynomial as a taper model (Téo et al., 2018).